-A vulnerable adult is a person aged 18 years or over who may be unable to take care of themselves, or protect themselves from harm or from being exploited.
+A vulnerable adult is a person aged 18 or over who may be unable to take care of themselves, or protect themselves from harm or from being exploited.
 This could be someone with a learning disability, a mental health issue, or someone living with dementia.

-Abuse is mistreatment by any other person or persons that violates a person’s human and civil rights.
-The abuse can vary from treating someone with disrespect in a way which significantly affects the person’s quality of life, to causing actual physical suffering.
+Abuse is mistreatment by any other person or group of people that violates a person’s human and civil rights.
+It can vary, from treating someone with disrespect in a way which significantly affects the person’s quality of life, to causing actual physical suffering.

 The person who is responsible for the abuse may be known to the person abused and could be:

 - a paid carer or volunteer;

 - a health worker, social care or other worker;

 - an occasional visitor or someone who is providing a service; or

 What should I do if I suspect abuse?